Chandan65171/Music_database_analysis/README.md

 ➡️ Project Structure

-✨ sql/`**: Contains SQL scripts for database creation, querying, and analysis.
+✨ sql: Contains SQL scripts for database creation, querying, and analysis.

-✨ data/`**: Placeholder for sample data or instructions on obtaining the music database.
+✨ dat: Placeholder for sample data or instructions on obtaining the music database.

-✨ results/`**: Store any result files, charts, or visualizations generated from the analysis.
+✨ results: Store any result files, charts, or visualizations generated from the analysis.

 ➡️ Database Schema